 - Drayage.
 A co-location project offers notable operational advantages for drayage, not just because of proximity but because trucks can have priority access through the terminal’s gates (e.g. pre-registration, advance notification, RFID).
 Drivers can perform more deliveries per day, and the reliability of these deliveries improves.

 - Asset utilization.
 Intermodal transportation assets are capital intensive, and there are pressures to increase their utilization level to achieve better returns on investments.
-Containers and chassis tend to be the assets that are the most prone to such strategies, namely through the setting of chassis pools and empty container depots.
+Containers and chassis tend to be the assets that are the most prone to such strategies, namely through the setting up of chassis pools and empty container depots.

 - Information technologies.
 A co-location project offers the possibility to jointly plan information systems for terminal operations and the related supply chains, creating a community system where users can have access to real-time information about the status of their shipments.
 Both terminal operations and their related supply chains benefit.

 One drawback is that co-located logistics activities depend on the performance of the terminal and the level of service offered by the rail operator.
 If the rail operator has other priorities within its network, then the efficiency of the co-located logistic zone is compromised.